JeremyMclynch/Wsprdaemon-Install/Writerside/topics/wsprdaemon-install.md

 This has now preconfigured SSH for the installation.

-## 2: Configuring the System
+### 1.5: Finalizing Installation

-Then move to done and select it.
+Then, move to done and select it.

 You will next see a screen that may or may not list third party drivers, select any if applicable and select continue.